dunkelfrosch/docker-confluence/README.md

 ![](https://dl.dropbox.com/s/dkn42evdreynvfh/dc_logs_001.png)

-You can log in easily to your running Confluence container to take a deeper look in your Confluence service process. *This Confluence build provides midnight-commander as terminal extension accessible typing "mc" in your container session shell*.
+You can log in easily to your running Confluence container to take a deeper look in your Confluence service process. *This Confluence build provides midnight-commander as terminal extension accessible typing `mc` in your container session shell*.

 ```bash
 docker exec -it --user root df-atls-confluence /bin/bash